When it comes to constructing your new home, the term ‘self build’ can be a bit misleading.

 Traders can get building prices down to as low as £550 per m2 (£51 per ft2).
 That’s because they are only factoring in the cost of materials; all the building labour is undertaken by them so it is not being charged to the project.

-At the other end of the spectrum, with the exec route, there is no limit to cost – but you can usually expect to pay from about £1,500 per m2 (£140 per ft2) if you don’t intend to have any personal involvement with the on-site management.
+At the other end of self build the spectrum, with the exec route, there is no limit to cost – but you can usually expect to pay from about £1,500 per m2 (£140 per ft2) if you don’t intend to have any personal involvement with the on-site management.

 Throughout the ‘project manager’ zone, overall cost fluctuates widely as a direct consequence of the extent of the role undertaken.
 Those splitting the project right down into its constituent parts will have lower overall costs than those employing a main contractor to undertake the work for them.